 Taking up streaming and considering turning it into a full-time career?
 You would need serious money coming in.
-That’s where a comparison of Twitch Partner vs Affiliate would come in.
+That’s where a comparison of Twitch Partner vs Affiliate would help.

 These programs by Twitch reward dedicated streamers with incentives.
 You should consider them as possible milestones on your streaming journey.